JakovTomasic/RitehMaps/README.md

 ## Adding dependencies

 In order to add new dependencies, `cd` into client directory and then run `yarn add [package-name]` command.

+## Deploy

+Steps for deploying the website:
+1. Build: run `npm run build` from the project's root directory
+2. Run with command `npm run start`
+3. Copy content of the latest json file from `/examples` and save (refresh to see if the data persisted)
+4. Change password from the default empty password